matrix-hacks/node-signal-client/README.md

 # Warning

 When you `require` this library, a bunch of things happen on the global scope!
-Because `domain` is deprecated, this is not safely encapsulated.
-If your application is also doing weird things or expecting things with `global`, you really must examine the source code.
+In order to port the Chrome app, this had to be done -- just be aware of this in case your application also deals with globals.
+If so, you'll probably want to communicate with it through IPC or something instead of `require`ing it directly.

 ## install